 What is shoulder instability?

 Treatment of shoulder instability depends on several factors and the severity of the patient’s instability.
 Initial treatment usually begins with conservative management strategies that consist of rest, activity modification, anti-inflammatories, and physical therapy.
-If your symptoms persist despite conservative treatment, or if you are having recurrent shoulder dislocations, surgery may be needed to restore the shoulder’s stability.
+If patients complain of feeling that their shoulder is loose or about to dislocate, physical therapy is especially beneficial for strengthening to help maintain the shoulder in proper position.